HECS-HELP may be available

 Upon successful completion of this course you will receive a nationally recognised, accredited Bachelor of Social Science With a Major in Criminology from Swinburne University of Technology.

 With this qualification you will have the skills and education to work in all aspects of the justice system.
 From victim support to correction programs, you will know the ins and outs of the judicial system and the psychology behind criminal activity.
-This degree could lead you to take on roles such as:

 If you are an Australian citizen you may be eligible to receive a government study loan through HECS-HELP.

 Swinburne Online also offers a number of scholarships and grants as a means of promoting equality, recognising excellence, and alleviating financial hardship.
 Enquire now for more information.

 This course can be paid for through the HECS-HELP government loan scheme.
 If you are an Australian citizen or hold a permanent humanitarian visa, this means you don’t need to pay upfront.

 Instead, the Australian government will pay your course fees on your behalf.
 You’ll begin repaying your loan through the tax system once you start earning more than the minimum threshold of $54,869 (2016-17 income year).Find out more about government study loans here.

 Want more information about the career benefits of this course?

 Fill out the enquiry form to the right and a study consultant will contact you with the details you need.

 This online unit in Crime Analysis and Investigation is provided by Griffith University and aims is to give students the practical skills needed for a career in crime analysis.
 Students will learn how to apply a systematic framework to crime analysis, and will learn how to implement various forms of intervention and make tactical decisions.